makew0rld/amfora/README.md

 It fully passes Sean Conman's client torture test, with exception of the alternate encodings section, as only UTF-8 and ASCII are supported.
 It mostly passes the Egsam test.

+## Installation

+Download a binary from the [releases](https://github.com/makeworld-the-better-one/amfora/releases) page.
+On POSIX systems you might have to make the binary executable with `chmod +x <filename>`.
+On Windows, make sure you click "Advanced > Run anyway" after double-clicking, or something like that.

 ## Usage

 Just call `amfora` or `amfora <url> <other-url>` on the terminal.
 On Windows it might be `amfora.exe` instead.